Hrober0/BlockScript/README.md

 # true

 # true || false && true
-# zwróci false, operator && ma pierwszeństwo
+# returns false, because && has higher precedence

 a = 1;
 if 2 > a print("ok") else print("no");
-# wypisze ok
+# prints ok

 a = 1;
 print(if 2 > a "ok" else "no");
-# to samo co wyżej zapisane inaczej
+# same as above, written differently

 a = 3;
 print(if 2 > a "ok");
-# wypisze null
+# prints null

 a = "a";
 print(if a "ok" else "no");
-# wypisze ok - ponieważ string sparsowany będzie na bool dając true
+# prints ok – string parsed to boolean gives true

 a = "";
 print(if a "ok" else "no");
-# wypisze no - ponieważ string sparsowany będzie na bool dając false
+# prints no – empty string parsed to boolean gives false

 a = 3;
 print(if a "ok" else "no");
-# wypisze ok - ponieważ int sparsowany będzie na bool dając true
+# prints ok – integer parsed to boolean gives true

 a = 0;
 print(if a "ok" else "no");
-# wypisze no - ponieważ int sparsowany będzie na bool dając false
+# prints no – zero parsed to boolean gives false

 if a==1 {
 	1